 - Tablet Docking Stations

 We can come to your home or business.

 Broken iPad Screen & Other Tablet Repair

-Our certified technicians can do an iPad screen repair in under an hour, getting you out of our conveniently-located stores and back to texting, talking, and surfing.
+Our certified technicians can do an iPad screen repair in under an hour, getting you out of our conveniently-located stores and back to texting, viewing, and surfing.
 We only use Original Equipment Manufacturer parts, and guarantee all broken iPad screen repairs, water damage repair and more.
 Having a cracked screen can be dangerous, and can lead to a lot of other problems: it can let in water, dust, and other particulate matter that can fry the interior, destroying your tablet altogether.
 Get to your iPad screen repair near me at ClickAway before that happens.

 Perhaps you have a charge port problem.
 Turn to ClickAway for repair services for this and any iPad issue.
 ClickAway, the Northern California’s leading computer repair and iPad repair near me.
 Our expert, friendly technicians can diagnose your problem and let you know all your available options, including in-store repair.
 When your tablet is broken, you can despair—or you can come to ClickAway for top tablet repair services.
-Contact one of our 6 California locations today to get a fast free diagnostic and know the iPad screen repair cost before you decide to fix it.
+Contact one of our 5 California locations today to get a fast free diagnostic and know the iPad screen repair cost before you decide to fix it.

 iPad problems, other than iPad Screen Repair, and how to fix them